The hero is rendered unconscious and wakes up in an unknown place.

 - Gargoyles: In the 2nd-season episode "Future Tense," Goliath finally returns to Manhattan, only to find that the repeated journeys to and from Avalon have taken 40 years of time in the "real world," and Xanatos has become an immortal tyrant in the meantime.
 He's conquered New York and turned it into a dystopia.
 The entire thing turns out to be an illusion created by Puck in an elaborate con to get Goliath to give him the Phoenix Gate.

-- An episode of G.I.
-Joe, "There's No Place Like Springfield," thrust Shipwreck into the future where he was happily living a life of civilian retirement with Cobra long defeated.
+- The G.I.
+Joe: A Real American Hero episode "There's No Place Like Springfield" thrust Shipwreck into the future where he was happily living a life of civilian retirement with Cobra long defeated.
 He can't remember any of the apparent past six years and seeks out medical help.
 Turns out, he's not in the future, it's all an elaborate setup by Cobra, and the "treatment" he's receiving for his amnesia is actually an attempt by Cobra to get him to reveal the plans for a chemical-based superweapon.

 - The Simpsons